Inuit clothing: Fabric and artificial materials

 Beginning in the late 1500s, contact with non-Inuit, including American, European, and Russian traders and explorers, began to have an increasingly large influence on the construction and appearance of Inuit clothing.
 These people brought trade goods such as metal tools, beads, and fabric, which began to be integrated into traditional clothing.
 For example, imported duffel cloth was useful for boot and mitt liners, and quilted fabric was used to line parkas.
 Sewing machines appeared as trade goods beginning in the 1850s, allowing for easy production of garments made from imported cloth.

 Where men often adopted ready-made European garments, Inuit women after European contact used purchased or traded cloth to create garments that suited their needs.
-Beginning in the middle of the 19th century, the Alaskan Iñupiat began to use colourful imported fabrics like drill and calico to make over-parkas to protect their caribou garments from dirt and snow.
+Beginning in the mid-19th century, the Alaskan Iñupiat began to use colourful imported fabrics like drill and calico to make over-parkas to protect their caribou garments from dirt and snow.
 Men's were shorter while women's were longer with ruffled hems; the Iñupiat called both styles atikłuk.
 The longer women's version eventually made its way eastward to the Mackenzie Delta area of the Northwest Territories, where it became known as the Mother Hubbard parka (from the European Mother Hubbard dress) or cloth parka.
 The Mother Hubbard parka was originally worn with the fur amauti (overtop or underneath), but later styles were insulated with duffel cloth or fur and could be worn on their own, especially during summer.
 These garments were valued by women as they were simple to make compared to the intensive process of making skin clothing.
 Their exotic materials were considered a sign of wealth and status.

 While they became common, these new materials, tools, and techniques generally did not alter the basic design of the traditional skin clothing system, which has always remained consistent in form and function.
 In many cases Inuit were dismissive of so-called "white men's clothing"; the Inuvialuit referred to cloth pants as kam'-mik-hluk, meaning "makeshift pants".
 The Inuit selectively adopted foreign elements that simplified the construction process (such as metal needles) or aesthetically modified the appearance of garments (such as seed beads and dyed cloth), while rejecting elements that were unsuitable (such as metal fasteners, which may freeze and snag, and synthetic fabrics, which absorb perspiration).